Data-Science-kosta/Emotions-classification-with-TensorFlow/README.md

-# Emotion Classification with TensorFlow
+# Emotions Classification with TensorFlow
 ##### This is a fully convolutional neural network that classifies 8 different emotions from a given images.
 ##### The program works in real time through the desktop camera.
 ### DATA: